Get insider access

 • No extra office features like a USB-C port or KVM switch.

-The Dell AW2724DM is great for media consumption.
+The Dell AW2724DM is decent for media consumption.
 It has a very accurate sRGB mode, so you won't have to calibrate it unless you need the most accurate colors possible.
 Its 27-inch screen is big enough to multitask with two windows side-by-side, but sadly, it has some color fringing around text.
 While it performs well for use in a bright office as it gets very bright, it looks worse in dark rooms because its low contrast makes blacks look gray.

 Pros